 Nissan Is Recalling Nearly 400,000 Vehicles Over Potential Fire Hazard

 Nissan is recalling nearly 400,000 vehicles in the U.S. because of a braking system defect that could cause them to catch fire.
-Owners are advised to park affected vehicles outside and away from structures if the antilock brake system warning light comes on for more than 10 seconds.
+Owners are advised to park affected vehicles outside and away from structures if the anti-lock brake system warning light comes on for more than 10 seconds.

 The Japanese automaker says a pump seal may become worn down and cause brake fluid to leak.
 "If the warning is ignored ... the brake fluid leak may potentially create an electrical short in the actuator circuit, which in rare instances, may lead to a fire," the company says in documents sent to the National Highway Traffic Safety Administration.